Tips to build trust in your team

 TRUST BUILDING THROUGH BODY LANGUAGE

-- Position of hands: In a team brainstorming session, a team leader uses open hand gestures and frequently extends their palms while actively listening to team members’ suggestions.
+- In a team brainstorming session, a team leader uses open hand gestures and frequently extends their palms while actively listening to team members’ suggestions.
 By displaying open-handed gestures, the team leader creates a sense of trust, as it signals receptiveness and a willingness to consider different perspectives.

-- Good posture, smiling, and nodding: During a company-wide presentation, the CEO stands tall with good posture, maintaining a friendly smile, and occasionally nodding in agreement with the audience’s responses.
+- During a company-wide presentation, the CEO stands tall with good posture, maintaining a friendly smile, and occasionally nodding in agreement with the audience’s responses.
 These positive body language cues create a welcoming and trustworthy atmosphere, making the employees feel valued and confident in the CEO’s leadership.